Advanced trainings and Continuing Professional Development for Funeral Celebrants

 How many hours of CPD do I earn?

 Humanists UK accept Ceremony Matters CPD for their requirements.
 Ceremony Matters will give you a certificate of attendance for the hours of guided study on the program.
 Ask your registering organisation, as CPD allowances will vary between training and registration bodies.

 Emma and Ceremony Matters in the News Media:

 The Funeral Celebrant Accord

 At Ceremony Matters we aspire to the highest standards: for ourselves and the celebrants that we train, in the service our clients.
-We have Adopted The Accord.
+Our founder, Emma Curtis, was on the team that drafted The Accord and at Ceremony Matters we have Adopted The Accord.

 ‘Amy* was just 21 years old when her close childhood friend Lydia* took her own life two years ago.
 “I went through so many different feelings and emotions – complete grief and sadness, mixed with anger and guilt,” she explains.